mcat56/http_you_know_me4/README.md

 * Once a user guesses a correct answer for the first time, a cookie called `high_score` should be set
 * When a user guesses the correct answer again, they should be told whether or not they beat their high score.
 * When a user makes an incorrect guess, they should be told what their current high score is (if they have one)

-## Challenge 5: Redirects

-When a user guesses a correct answer, rather than responding with a 200 status, redirect them to `/congratulations` that displays a special congratulations message.

-For more information, see [this](https://www.httpwatch.com/httpgallery/redirection/)